d-iii-s/msim/notes.md

 we need to distiguish between r4k, rv and general cpu - rename the device type

-(also change in `device.c`, in the filtering utilities)
+(also change in `device.c`, in the filtering utilities) (done)

 device memory read and write expect r4k_cpu*

-device read/write 32/64 do not need to work with cpu*, but could as well work with cpu id (the only one that uses the cpu* at all is dorder read32)
+device read/write 32/64 do not need to work with cpu*, but could as well work with cpu id (the only one that uses the cpu* at all is dorder read32) (done)

 ### physmem

-physmem should be moved to a different module, changing the interface (mostly so it takes cpu id instead of cpu*)
+physmem should be moved to a different module, changing the interface (mostly so it takes cpu id instead of cpu*) (done)

 Each physmem frame remembered a buffer of decoded instructions.
 This does not work for a system of multiple architectures.
 Although, the two processors should not execute from same piece of memory in practice.
 For now, I have changed it, so the processor holds itself 1 frame of decoded data, but it could be changed later, that the frames themselves hold the decoded data with information, which architecture are they decoded into.

-This is untested as of now on mips (!!!)
+~~This is untested as of now on mips (!!!)~~
+Tested, bugs are fixed.
+It works, but it would be nice to put something similar back.

 ### mem